LilyHov/LilyHov/README.md

 - 👋 Hi, I’m @LilyHov
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning node js
-- 💞️ I’m looking to collaborate on big companies :)
+- 💞️ I’m looking to collaborate :)
-- 📫 How to reach me Linkedin: https://www.linkedin.com/in/lily-hovasapyan-5a34b010a/
+- 📫 How to reach me?
+Linkedin: https://www.linkedin.com/in/lily-hovasapyan

 <!---
 LilyHov/LilyHov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.